Derive ‘ROI’ from ‘DevOps’: An Overview of Performance and Metrics

 - Automation – Reduced manual intervention to fix issues

-- Iterations – Volume of changes made upon user requests/feedbacks
+- Iterations – Volume of changes made upon user requests/feedback

-Knowing the factors and measures that drive ROI might not make this complete, as business outcomes are measured in monetary terms.
+Knowing the factors and measures that drive ROI might not make this complete, as DevOps benefits for business outcomes are measured in monetary terms.

 Calculating ROI from DevOps

-Calculating ROI from DevOps requires undergoing a four-step methodology:
+Calculating ROI from a DevOps strategy requires undergoing a four-step methodology:

 1) Software Development Costs

 Understanding cost savings begins with analyzing the existing costs.
-This should ideally begin with hourly costs of software development.
-This is usually done by multiplying average annual salary of a software developer with account for benefits and employer costs, and divide the resultant figure by number of working hours annually.
+This should ideally begin with the hourly costs of software development.
+This is usually done by multiplying the average annual salary of a software developer with an account for benefits and employer costs and dividing the resultant figure by the number of working hours annually.

 2) Cost of Process Introduction

-Next comes the costs of introducing processes, from development environments and processes to CI and CD, and data protection and preservation.
-All these processes involve a common thread despite change in respective working practices.
-This is where automation plays crucial.
+Next comes the costs of introducing processes, from development environments and processes to CI and CD and data protection and preservation.
+All these processes involve a common thread despite changes in respective working practices.
+This is where automation plays a crucial.

-High performers report the lowest manual work across DevOps practices, meaning ‘increased automation’.
+High performers in DevOps report the lowest manual work across DevOps practices, meaning ‘increased automation’.

-Besides newly-introduced process, the costs caused by adjusting to new working environment should also be mentioned (if any) to realize the true investment.
-This means the costs required to catch up to new speeds through new tooling should be added as the overall tooling cost.
+Besides the newly-introduced process, the costs caused by adjusting to a new working environment should also be mentioned (if any) to realize the actual investment.
+This means the costs required to catch up to new speeds through new tooling should be added to the overall tooling cost.

 3) Cost Savings

-Then comes the cost savings achieved through successful implementation of a particular DevOps area.
-This has to be precise and accurate to easily identify the overall financial advantage realized through that respective process.
+Then comes the cost savings achieved through successfully implementing a particular DevOps implementation area.
+This has to be precise and accurate to quickly identify the overall financial advantage realized through that respective process.

 4) Identifying Benefiting Areas

-This is where the attributable value is calculated comparing the cost savings and the costs incurred for introducing a process.
-This should be calculated over one year period for short-term realization of savings, and three years and further for long-term realization.
+This is where the attributable value is calculated, comparing the cost savings and the costs incurred for introducing a process.
+This should be calculated over a year for short-term realization of savings and three years and further for long-term realization.

 Wait no more!
-See where you stand in your DevOps journey to get the best ROI out of your DevOps investment and drive 100% percent customer satisfaction.
+See where you stand in your DevOps journey to get the best ROI from your DevOps investment and drive 100% percent customer satisfaction.